Today I’m sharing a little bit about starting a creative business.

 In most cases it is easiest to purchase your domain directly from your website host.
 See step 2.

 Step 1 leads me directly to step 2.
 Creating your home on the web is the most important way to establish you are in business.
 Having a home base (website) is so important to show your potential buyers/ clients that you are legit.
 Your website or blog will help to establish trust and start to build relationships.
 Your website might start out as a landing page to direct clients to your selling site, your blog, your social media or really anywhere you want them to end up.

 Once you have your wordpress set up, you can choose from their free templates or purchase your own theme.
 A good theme will be somewhat easy to change.
-Third party Free or inexpensive themes may not be very user friendly!
+I am loving the Genesis themes.
+So easy to use!

 Next you will need an e-mail address.
 Like websites there are a ton of options.
 You can get a free e-mail through yahoo or google but they will contain @yahoo instead of @yourbusiness name.